sarathsreedharan/icaps2024.github.io/content/program/workshops/ipc.md

 # Submissions

 We encourage submissions in three formats.
-All submissions should be accompanied by a paper in AAAI style (https://www.aaai.org/Publications/Templates/AuthorKit23.zip).
+All submissions should be accompanied by a paper in [AAAI style](https://www.aaai.org/Publications/Templates/AuthorKit23.zip).
 In all tracks you can chose the length of your submission freely between 1-8 pages + one page for references.
 Please choose a length appropriate for the format of your submission.
 - long presentations have a ~20 minute slot, including discussions.
 We expect most papers for this format will make use of all 8 pages.
 - short presentations have a ~10 minute slot, including discussions.
 We expect the average paper in this format will have around 4 pages.
-- super-short presentations have a ~5 minute slot, including discussion.
+- very-short presentations have a ~5 minute slot, including discussion.
 We expect submissions to consist of an idea that can be presented on 1-2 slides but lead to some discussion, like a suggestion for a new track or metric.
 Submissions in this track should consist of a title and abstract, so no PDF submission is required (though it is also welcomed).

 (We will adjust the length of the time slots according the number of accepted papers.)